quorth0n/TypewriteJS/README.md

 Usage
 -----------
-To use TypewriteJS on your website, add this code between your '<head>' tags:
+To use TypewriteJS on your website, add this code between your `<head>` tags: